-Please submit no more than three items total including poems, photographs, high quality (at least 300 dpi) digital images of original artwork, and prose less than 5,000 words in length.
-Our ability to print color is limited, so artists submitting color images should indicate if the image may appear in black and white.
-Include name, address, phone number, e-mail, title, medium, and a 2-3 line biography with all entries.
-Please also note whether you intend one or all of your submissions to be considered for our 2016 theme section.
+The ability to print color is limited, so artists submitting color images should indicate if the image may appear in black and white.
+Include name, address, phone number, email, title, medium, and a two-to-three-line biography with all entries.
+Note whether you intend one or all of your submissions to be considered for the 2018 theme section.

-Email submissions are highly encouraged.
-RTF is our preferred format for written work.
+Email submissions are greatly preferred.
+RTF is the preferred format for written work.
 TIFF or JPG files (at least 300 dpi) are preferred for artwork.
 Email to firstname.lastname@example.org.
-Please include your full name along with genres and titles of submissions in the subject line of your email message.
+Include your full name along with genres and titles of submissions in the subject line of your email message.
 Submissions without proper contact information will not be considered.
-You may also mail submissions to Rain Magazine, Clatsop Community College, 1651 Lexington Avenue, Astoria OR 97103.

 Clatsop Community College is an affirmative action, equal opportunity institution.
 ADA accessible.